terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_servergroup_v2.html.markdown

 * `name` - (Required) A unique name for the server group.
 Changing this creates a new server group.

-* `policies` - (Required) The set of policies for the server group.
+* `policies` - (Optional) The set of policies for the server group.
 All policies are mutually exclusive.
 See the Policies section for more information.
     Changing this creates a new server group.
+This field should only be used with Compute service API 2.63 or below.

 * `value_specs` - (Optional) Map of additional options.

+* `policy` - (Optional) The policy to be applied to the server group.
+This argument replaces the `policies` argument (the `policies` and `policy` fields are mutually exclusive), and should only be used with Compute service API 2.64 or above.

+* `rules` - (Optional) The rules which are applied to specified `policy`.
+Currently, only the `max_server_per_host` rule is supported for the `anti-affinity` policy.

 ## Policies